ChaseYaoCong/main/docs/DeveloperGuide.md

 1. Application shows a list of tasks and events.
 2. User requests to tag a specific task/event in the list by respective index.
-3. Application add the tag and associated it with the task/event.
+3. Application adds the tag and associated it with the task/event.
 4. Application shows a updated list of tasks and events.
 Use case ends.